DrupalizeMe/drupal7-psdtotheme-series/presentations/slides/02-pattern-libraries.md

 <!-- .slide: data-background-position="top left" -->
 <!-- .slide: data-state="bgimage" -->

 Note: An enterprise-level description of patterns and WHY you would want to use them; and how the user is expected to interact with them.
-Does not include code output (this is stored separatedly).
+Does not include code output (this is stored separately).
 This is starting to get "away" from what we'll be building.

 ---------------------------------------
 ## [UI Design Patterns](http://ui-patterns.com/)